 Water is critical during the summer.
 Normally goats and Sheep drink one to two gallons a day of water.
 During the summer months this can increase greatly.
 Make sure there is access to water in a shaded area.
 Algae will grow quickly in water placed in direct sunshine.
 Clean the water buckets if contaminated.
 Goats and sheep will not drink as much water if it is not clean and cool.
 You might need to clean and change the water buckets more often to ensure your sheep and goats drink enough.

-We don’t like being in the direct sun, neither do they!
-Shade is very, very important to your little ones.
-If you have nice, big shade trees available, this is most desirable.
+People don’t like being in the direct sun, and neither do goats.
+Shade is very important to for their protection.
+A big shade tree is great.
 If not, even a simple structure with shade cloth to provide relief from the sun is adequate.
-Make sure it’s big enough to shade comfortably all your little ones at the same time.
+Make sure it’s big enough to shade comfortably all your animals at the same time.

-Please give us a call with any questions!!
+Give us a call with any questions!Contact Us